Holiday gift guide 2018: CNET editors' top picks

 Under $50 pick: Amazon Echo Dot (3rd generation)

 Updated for 2018, the latest iteration of the Echo Dot is still the most affordable on-ramp to an Alexa-powered smart home -- but it looks and sounds better than ever.
+Even better, this model will be sold for just $24 starting on Nov.
+22, along with discounts on nearly every other Amazon device.
 Read the Echo Dot (3rd generation) review.See it at Amazon

 Under $75 pick: Roku Streaming Stick Plus